ABOUT ME

 Art by Olivia Fields

 PAIGE WOOD (b.
 1993) is an award-winning independent filmmaker, screenwriter, producer, and creative consultant who may or may not be the third Morgendorffer sister — only Black and with better glasses.
-Born in Detroit and working worldwide, Paige has produced a number of short documentary and narrative films that have gone on to gain critical acclaim, such as "Femme Queen Chronicles" (2018, dir: Ahya Simone), "Riding with Aunt D. Dot" (2018, dir: Bree Gant), "The Giverny Document" (2019, dir: Ja'Tovia Gary), “W|ALLS: Defend, Divide, and The Divine” (2019, dir: Jeremiah Zagar) and "Showing Out/Showing Up" (2019: dir: Margot Bowman).
+Based in Detroit and working worldwide, Paige has produced a number of short documentary and narrative films that have gone on to gain critical acclaim.
+Most recently, Paige served as the Supervising Producer for an animated pilot (MINE), a video game (DOT’S HOME), a children’s book (ALEJANDRIA FIGHTS BACK!), and a podcast (BUT NEXT TIME) under the Rise-Home Stories Project.
+In addition to her independent work, Paige is currently developing several projects for television, two feature films, and her directorial debut.

-Paige is a 2021-2022 Annenberg Lab Civic Media Fellow, a 2020 Kresge Artist Fellow, an alumni of Firelight Media's 2018-2019 Impact Producer Cohort, as well as a 2019 fellow of the Sundance Institute | Knight Foundation Program for both an original urban fantasy feature script (currently in early development) and her work with ‘Femme Queen Chronicles’.
-Her short scripts “Heavy Flow” and “MORTAL (HOT COMB)AT” have also been a finalist or semi-finalist in a number of competitions, and are looking for funding and production partners (scripts available upon request).
+Paige is a 2024 Fellow for Film Independent’s Episodic Lab, 2024 Finalist for the Fox Entertainment Writers Incubator, 2023 winner of Constellations' Artist Disruptor Award, 2022 Gotham TV Lab Fellow, 2021-2022 Annenberg Lab Civic Media Fellow, a 2020 Kresge Artist Fellow, an alumni of Firelight Media's 2018-2019 Impact Producer Cohort, as well as a 2019 fellow of the Sundance Institute | Knight Foundation Program.
+Her short scripts “Heavy Flow” and “MORTAL (HOT COMB)AT” have also been a finalist or semi-finalist in a number of competitions — “MORTAL (HOT COMB)AT” in particular is looking for funding and production partners (script available upon request).

 EXPERIENCE